microsoft/vscode-docs/docs/editor/integrated-terminal.md

 Dragging and dropping tabs in the list will rearrange them.
 Dragging a tab into the main terminal area allows joining a group.

-Unsplit a split terminal by triggering the **Terminal: Unsplit Terminal** command through the command palette or in the right click context menu.
+Unsplit a split terminal by triggering the **Terminal: Unsplit Terminal** command through the Command Palette or in the right-click context menu.

 ### Customizing Tabs